fmshk97/ASP.Net-Core-Authentication/README.md

 # Authentication in ASP.Net Core Web Applications

-User authentication implementation in ASP.Net Core.
+User authentication implementation in ASP.Net Core using Identity-Core and EF-Core.